rukai/PF_Sandbox/editor-tutorial.md

 ## Editor

-Following this tutorial is a great way to get started with PF ENGINE.
+Following this tutorial is a great way to get started with PF Sandbox.
 For a full reference of every operation check out the [documentation]().

 First Pause a currently running game, with the spacebar key